avnet-iotconnect/iotc-home-assistant-bridge/README.md

 ### 10) Dedicated variables per device (bar lamp / kitchen lights)

-If you only use a single `value` field in IoTConnect, multiple sources will compete.
+If you only use a single `value` field in IOTCONNECT, multiple sources will compete.
 This bridge also emits dedicated numeric fields:

 - `bar_lamp` (0/1)